Choose the type of charging station that is right for you!

 Give us a call at 707-269-1700 and we can help you through the process.

 The state of California has introduced the Northern California Incentive Project.
-The project provides financial incentives for the installation of new Level 2 (L2) and dual standard DC fast charging (DCFC) installations in public or private shared-use locations in Humboldt County.
-You can read more about in on the CAL eVIP website.
-7/2/19 update: funds have been fully subscribed.
+The project provides financial incentives for the installation of new Level 2 (L2) and DC fast charging (DCFC) installations in public or private shared-use locations in Humboldt County.
+You can read more on the CALeVIP website.
+As of March 2021 there is almost $160k still available for L2 installations in the Humboldt County region.

 Charging levels refer to the amount of electricity a charging station provides.
-Currently RCEA manages Level 1 and Level 2 public charging stations.
-We are working with partners to bring level 3 chargers to our area in the near future.
+Currently RCEA manages Level 2 public charging stations.
+Level 3 or DC Fast Chargers are currently available in Arcata, Eureka, Loleta, Willow Creek, and Klamath.

 8 to 15 hours to recharge